-The Town of Indian Trail is committed to providing the best possible service, support, and protection for its citizens and businesses.
-Although the Town's extraordinary growth in the last decade has presented countless issues, difficulties, and opportunities, Indian Trail can be proud of its efforts and initiatives in striving to become a cherished community.
+The Town of Indian Trail is committed to providing the best possible service, support and protection for its citizens and businesses.
+Although the Town's extraordinary growth in the last decade has presented countless issues, difficulties and opportunities, Indian Trail can be proud of its efforts and initiatives in striving to become a cherished community.

-From “Crossing Paths” - our Branding efforts to find our united values and vision; to “Safety, Streets, and Parks” - the Town’s most recent initiatives on Public Safety, Transportation, and Public Parks; below are a few initiatives that we would like to share with you.
+From “Crossing Paths” - our Branding efforts to find our united values and vision; to “Safety, Streets, and Parks” - the Town’s most recent initiatives on Public Safety, Transportation and Public Parks; below are a few initiatives that we would like to share with you.
 Enjoy what your Town has accomplished in the past, and what we can look forward to in the future!

 In the Fall of 2008, Indian Trail embarked on a special project to rebrand the Town’s official seal as well as develop a new marketing system.
-With a series of public meetings and the expertise of Arnett Muldrow and Associates, the Town successfully captured Indian Trail’s image, history, and emotion in the new branding system.
+With a series of public meetings and the expertise of Arnett Muldrow and Associates, the Town successfully captured Indian Trail’s image, history and emotion in the new branding system.
 Check IT out.

 The state of North Carolina mandated that Indian Trail begin a Stormwater program in 2005.
 Indian Trail funds the program through the stormwater utility fee.
 These fees, assessed to both residential and commercial properties, provide the funding necessary to satisfy state and federal requirements for stormwater programs.
 Indian Trail Stormwater Services is responsible for implementing water quality programs, ordinances, public outreach and education, as well as the repair and construction of stormwater issues in order to improve the general water quality within the Town.
-Residents can report stormwater problems online, by phone call, or in person.
+Residents can report stormwater problems online, by phone call or in person.
 Visit the Stormwater Services homepage.

-In an effort to provide better service to the residents, the town has initiated a Street Acceptance Policy.
-The policy allows state maintained subdivision roads or private roads a means to voluntarily convert maintenance responsibilities to the Town.
+In an effort to provide better service to the residents, the Town has initiated a Street Acceptance Policy.
+The policy allows state-maintained subdivision roads or private roads a means to voluntarily convert maintenance responsibilities to the Town.
 The Town accepted nearly 30 miles of new streets in July of 2009.

 Pedestrian and Bicycle Plans

 The Town of Indian Trail was awarded a grant from the state to prepare a Pedestrian Plan in 2007 and a Bicycle Plan in 2009.
 The Town successfully adopted a Pedestrian Plan in January 2009 and is beginning planning efforts for the Bicycle Plan.
 These plans provide a framework to implement a connected network for pedestrians and cyclists to safely reach destinations.
-These plans connect directly with the Town's Comprehensive Land Use Plan, adopted in 2005, which centers around making Indian Trail more pedestiran friendly.
+These plans connect directly with the Town's Comprehensive Land Use Plan, adopted in 2005, which centers on making Indian Trail more pedestrian friendly.

 The Town has established several committees that meet on a monthly basis.
 The committees are comprised of appointed citizen volunteers who are all dedicated to study issues and work on projects to help better the Town.
-The Town Council will often direct an initiative to be studied and will send it to a committee for review.
-For a full list of Committees, please visit the “Town Committees” page located under “Boards and Committees”.
-There you will find information for each committee, including current projects, and agendas, and even information on how to apply to a committee.
+Town Council will often direct an initiative to be studied and will send it to a committee for review.
+For a full list of Committees, please visit the “Town Committees” page located under “Boards and Committees.”
+There you will find information for each committee, including current projects, agendas and even information on how to apply to a committee.
 Membership terms are staggered which means that the Town has openings for new applicants at least once a year for each committee.

 Indian Trail Farmers Market